-3. have the tools to start developing an autonomous capacity to draw conclusions from the ability they have learned to search for other data and information, to evaluate them and to use the most appropriate ones to formulate answers to simple and well-defined problems in the dairy sector (Making judgement)
+3. have the tools to start developing an autonomous capacity to draw conclusions from the ability they have learned to search for other data and information, to evaluate them and to use the most appropriate ones to formulate answers to simple and well-defined problems (Making judgement)

 4. communicate the knowledge acquired regarding the products and processes to other persons, whether experts or not, in the sector, and when they start work to superiors and/or customers.
 (Communication skills)